IceCube Quick Facts

 - IceCube is designed to detect particles from cataclysmic events that have energies a million times greater than nuclear reactions.

-- 275 million cosmic rays are detected by IceCube every day.
+- Every day, 275 million cosmic rays are detected by IceCube.

 - IceCube detects 275 atmospheric neutrinos daily and about 100,000 per year.

-- About 250 scientists at 38 institutions in (10,) countries conduct IceCube science.
+- About 350 scientists at 58 institutions in 14 countries conduct IceCube science (as of August 2024).

-- One terabyte of unfiltered data is detected daily and about 100 gigabytes are sent over satellite for analysis.
+- One terabyte of unfiltered data is collected daily and about 100 gigabytes are sent over satellite for analysis.

 Detector